CankayaUniversity/ceng-407-408-2020-2021-Monitoring-System-of-Water-Quality-and-Efficiency-of-Wastewater-Treatment/README.md

 - (201611004) Mustafa Kayhan Arıcan ([@mkayhan8](https://github.com/mkayhan8))
 - (201611048) Oğuzhan Saltık ([@ogzhnsaltik](https://github.com/ogzhnsaltik))

 See the wiki for more info.
-(To be updated)